 Birth Planning

-Changing your mind during labor is not a failure.
-It is a grounded response to reality.
-Here is why flexibility is strength, not loss of control, and how preparation helps you adjust.
+Changing your mind during labor is not a failure — it's a grounded response to reality.
+Why flexibility is strength, and how preparation helps you adjust.

 Changing your mind during labor is not a failure.
 It is one of the most grounded things you can do.